houshuang2018/PSPires/README.md

                         train the Random Forest Classifier model.
 And if complete mode is on, PSPires would launch the given number of jobs to run ProtDCal.
 The default value is 10.
+--dont_resume         By default, each re-run would use previous temporary files to resume
+                        from the step it crashed.
+When dont_resume is on, PSPires would clean up the temporary files and start from the beginning.
+--dont_remove         By default, PSPires would clean up temporary files.
+When dont_remove
+                        is on, PSPires would keep temporary files.
+--complete            By default, PSPires would not include the features calculated by
+                        ProtDCal software as the calculation is time-consuming and contribute little to the model performance.
+When complex is on, PSPires would calculate ProtDCal features and it may take much longer time.
 ```

 ## Usage